Homological stability and densities of generalized configuration spaces: Introduction

-We would like to remark that most of the results in this paper are of a general nature.
+We remark that most of the results in this paper are of a general nature.
 Moreover, once the general formalism has been laid down, results about the cohomology of these generalized configuration spaces follow naturally, requiring almost no computation.
 Indeed, configuration spaces do not appear until the last two sections, \S\ref{sec:fact_hom} and~\S\ref{sec:cohomology_of_Z_m_n}, and all the computations, which are simple and elementary in nature, are done in~\S\ref{sec:cohomology_of_Z_m_n}.

+\begin{rmk} Even though the results are stated in the language of algebraic geometry and $\ell$-adic cohomology in this paper, the techniques and cohomological results appearing in this work apply equally well to other settings where a sheaf theory with a six-functor formalism is available.
+For example, if one is interested in the topological setting, the formalism of~\cite{schnurer_six_2018} can be used to replace $\ell$-adic cohomology.

-Note also that the techniques appearing in this paper can be applied equally well to any setting where a sheaf theory with a six-functor formalism.
-In this paper, however, we decide to work in the context of algebraic geometry since our main goal is to demonstrate the link between homological and arithmetic densities.
+In this paper, however, we decide to work in the context of algebraic geometry to fix ideas and moreover, our main goal is to demonstrate the link between homological and arithmetic densities. \end{rmk}